Temple of Sangri: Structure

 Two doors, placed in line with the second and fifth intercolumniation, led from the entrance area to the naos.
 The doorway was decorated with bands lined with a large bead and reel pattern.
 Above the door was a painted cymatium, which supported a smooth undecorated lintel.
 The naos was divided into two parts by a row of five columns which were in line with the columns of the facade.
 The columns in the centre of the room rise to a height of 5.4 to 6.46 metres, but despite the different heights they all have the same diameter at ground level (50 cm) – in violation of the norms of archaic rules of proportion.
 They do not narrow towards the top.
 Like the facade columns they stand atop smooth Samian bases, but these have no torus.
 These columns supported the marble struts of a saddle roof, which ran from front to back about 4 metres in each direction.
 Diffuse light would have entered the naos through the gaps in the roof tiles even when the doors to the naos were closed.

 The walls of the naos rested on a toichobate which was about 28 cm high and 70 cm wide and composed of two layers.
 While the outer layer was made of square blocks, the inner layer was made from smaller stones of irregular shape, giving it an unusual "rough" appearance.
 The space between these two layers was filled with rubble and marble splinters.
 The blocks of the outer layer show anathyrosis on the short sides, but not on the smooth long sides.
 The blocks were only occasionally linked with wooden dowels, mostly near the cornice.
 The outer layer was inclined outwards at an angle of about 3 %, which, like the shape of the columns of the facade, was the opposite of the archaic norm, which was usually intended to ensure in inward inclination.
 The whole exterior was plastered and painted.

 It is impressive that the whole building, which was built entirely from marble, is completely permeated by a common curvature, for which each individual part of the building had to be specially formed.
 This careful shaping of individual parts made the task of reconstruction easy, since the exact measurements of a large number of the 1600 or so surviving parts of the building indicated their original location.

 Excavation

 Nikolaos Kondoleon investigated the temple in 1949.
-It was excavated and studied from 1976 to 1985 by Vassilis Lambrinoudakis and Gottfried Grubenas part of a partnership between the University of Athens and the Technical University of Munich.
-This culminated in a partial restoration of the structure and the construction of a small museum on the site, which was opened in August 2001.
+It was excavated and studied from 1976 to 1985 by Vassilis Lambrinoudakis and Gottfried Gruben as part of a partnership between the University of Athens and the Technical University of Munich.
+This culminated in 1994 in a partial restoration of the structure and the construction of a small museum on the site, which was opened in August 2001.
 A final publication of the excavations is in progress.